-You should be perfectly clear of your average costumer’s age, sex, town, likes, dreams.
-This information is gold in order to adapt your small business branding to fit their needs and catch their attention.
+You should be perfectly clear of your average costumer’s age, sex, town, likes, dreams, etc. This information is gold in order to adapt your small business branding to fit their needs and catch their attention.
 In this step, you should determine your competitive advantage.

 3. Time to Get Real and Brand Your Image

 Your logo stands to represent everything your brand means.
-Scout your competition logos and realize which are more eye-catching and which are more forgettable so that you can establish a pattern and make an informed decision on your logo design.
-There are three kinds of logo you can choose:
+Scout your competitions’ logos and identify which are more eye-catching and which are more forgettable so that you can establish a pattern and make an informed decision on your logo design.
+This will help your design the best logo for your brand .
+There are three kinds of logos you can choose: